 In the Common Room, graduate students expanded both intellectual and social interests, making use of leather-upholstered chairs, broad tables, a grand piano, checker boards and backgammon sets.
 A faculty lounge, on the second floor above the entryway, provided additional spaces for interaction.
 Women, who were not permitted to live in HGS originally, and who could only be present in student rooms, with the dean’s permission, between the afternoon hours of one and six, were accommodated in a upper floor lounge in which they held separate teas.

 Although the tradition has largely been discontinued, HGS was intended to house residences for students AND faculty; until 1972, Dean Furniss occupied both a ground-floor office and an apartment on the twelfth, thirteenth and fourteenth floors of the tower.
-Early on, six professors, five visiting professors, several tutors and a number of research fellows, were clustered in rooms around the smaller of the two courtyards.
-While some of these faculty rooms were converted to office space in later years, about one hundred and seventy graduate students, now both men and women, have continued to reside in a combination of single bedrooms, study-bedrooms and suites in “Oxford style” with built-in bookcases, arched windows, and nonworking fireplaces.
+Early on, six professors, five visiting professors, several tutors and a number of research fellows were clustered in rooms around the smaller of the two courtyards.
+While some of these faculty rooms were converted to office space in later years, up to one hundred and seventy graduate students, now both men and women, regularly resided at HGS in a combination of single bedrooms, study-bedrooms and suites in “Oxford style” with built-in bookcases, arched windows, and nonworking fireplaces.

 “He was born with a gift for laughter and a sense that the world was mad”